Blue Mountains Weather Guide: What to Expect Each Season

 This is a popular time for nature photographers, especially with our

-VIP Kangaroo and Koala Encounter, where the light is ideal and the animals are active.
+private Sydney city tour to balance nature with culture.)where the light is ideal and the animals are active.
 Great for family travelers or anyone looking for a more immersive wildlife experience.

 So...
 When’s the Best Time to Visit?